nagyist/tao-user-guide/src/the-basics/tests/creating-a-new-test.md

 This brings up in the Actions Bar, in addition to Properties, icons for new class, new test, export, and import exist.
 If a new class (folder) is required, click on New Class and rename the label (folder name) accordingly.
 Otherwise, continue to the next step.

-**Step 2:** After clicking on the class within which the test is supposed to be stored, click New Test in the Action Bar to create a new.
+**Step 2:** After clicking on the class within which the test is supposed to be stored, click New Test in the Action Bar to create a new assessment.

 This brings up a *Test Properties* pane that provides a chance to rename the *label* (file name) of the test, and select between either the QTI 2.1 Test Driver or simple model (QTI is recommended).
 After completing test properties, hit *Save*.
 (It should be noted that at any time, the test assembly can be saved in order to preserve already completed work.
 Doing so every ten minutes is always a good habit.)